falseywinchnet/bruun_fft/beyond_brunn.md

 This collapsed the transform’s coefficient system into one real cosine ladder.

 That was different from ordinary FFT twiddle tables.
 Cooley-Tukey twiddles appear as stagewise angular combs.
-Bruun’s coefficients appeared “dithered” in tree order, but when sorted they formed one clean cosine/sigmoid-like ladder.
+Bruun’s coefficients appeared “dithered” in tree order, but when sorted they formed one clean cosine/sigmoid-like ladder, much like a rearranged Cooley-Tukey twiddle we happen to be familiar with.

-This was the third reframing: Bruun’s coefficient system is not a pile of stage twiddles.
-It is one analytic object revealed through a tree permutation.

 ## 5. The Monomial Kernel and Its Limit